-The University may investigate incidents of sexual harassment committed by or against an employee, which is reported to have occurred within an education program or activity that the University has substantial control over.
-The investigation may be pursued through the University grievance process.
-In addition, an employee may decide to pursue action through the criminal justice system.
+The University may investigate incidents of sexual harassment committed by or against a student, which is reported to have occurred within an educational program or activity that the University has substantial control over.
+The investigation may be pursued through the University discipline (grievance) process.
+In addition, a student may decide to pursue action through the criminal justice system.
 Internal and University discipline processes are independent of criminal or external processes.
-Should the criminal or external process be dismissed or reduced, the University may continue to pursue disciplinary action.
+Should the criminal or external process be dismissed, or reduced, the University may continue to pursue disciplinary action.